 What is Security Clearance Recruiting / Executive Search?

 According to Dogwood’s Jeff Bowler (CFCM, CPCM), EVP of Capture & Recruiting (and our Assistant Facility Security Officer), “We have a deep network of cleared contacts – cleared professionals who don’t advertise their clearance status and are not found on the typical resume boards.
-Our cleared contact “Rolodex” has been developed for over 20 years in the government talent acquisition and subcontracting space – it’s deep in candidates, and wide in professions.
+Our cleared contact “Rolodex” has been developed for over 20 years in the government talent acquisition and subcontracting space – it’s deep in candidates, and wide in professions).
 Chances are, we know someone we can call who has the requisite clearance, experience, and certifications to qualify for any position working under government contracts.”

-Candidates for security clearance jobs must be far more qualified than non-cleared personnel; not only do they need to hold the requisite skills and experience to perform the daily duties of the position, as well as fit into the company (and agency) culture, they also must hold the needed credentials to gain access to classified information and even classified workspaces.
+Candidates for cleared roles must be far more qualified than non-cleared personnel; not only do they need to hold the requisite skills and experience to perform the daily duties of the position, as well as fit into the company (and agency) culture, they also must hold the needed credentials to gain access to classified information and even classified workspaces.
 The steps involved for finding cleared candidates are highly competitive; oftentimes top candidates are already working and/or have been given multiple job offers by your competitors.
 Combine this with tight project budgets and you begin the understand the challenges of what we deal with every day for our clients.
 We work hard, we work smart, and we follow procedures that we’ve refined over the past twenty years.

-The Challenge Of Hiring Security Clearance Talent
+The Challenge Of Hiring Cleared Talent

 The most in-demand positions are in IT and managerial roles, such as information systems security officer, network engineer, program or project manager, systems administrator, AWS Cloud engineer, ERP engineer, database engineer, or subject matter expert.
 But virtually any job can require a clearance.